Star Trek 4 movie reportedly shelved, but more shows on the way

 But Star Trek fans shouldn't feel too distraught.
 In addition to Star Trek: Discovery, fans also have more than one new animated series to look forward to.

-On Jan.
-8, producer and writer Alex Kurtzman told The Hollywood Reporter that there'll be a "minimum of two" animated series as he continues to build out the Star Trek franchise.
+On Tuesday, producer and writer Alex Kurtzman told The Hollywood Reporter there'll be a "minimum of two" animated series as he continues to build out the Star Trek franchise.

 If that's not enough new Star Trek shows for fans, there's also the Patrick Stewart-led untitled Picard series, a Star Trek: Discovery spinoff starring Michelle Yeoh, and The Starfleet Academy from producers Josh Schwartz and Stephanie Savage in the works.